 This standard works to ensure the adequate use of screening information to promote and protect offenders who may be at high risk of being sexually victimized.
 The DOCCS has numerous policies in place to ensure the most effective and secure use of the PREA Risk Screening Form.
 Offenders deemed to be at high risk are routinely monitored by their ORC and the PREA Point Person.
 Agency policies require staff to make individualized determinations on a case-by-case basis regarding offender safety.
-Interviews with the PREA Point Person and the Watertown Superintendent reflect that facility staff have discretion in managing the safety of individual offenders.
+Interviews with the Regional PCM and the facility PREA Point Person reflect that facility staff have discretion in managing the safety of individual offenders.
 The Regional PREA Compliance Manager, the PREA Point Person, and the ORC affirm their adherence to agency policies and also confirm that the offender's own views regarding his safety are given serious consideration during risk assessment reviews.
-Said staff further affirm that transgender and intersex offenders, should they ever be assigned to the facility, are permitted alternative shower times or locations to the general population.
-While this standard requires agency staff to perform two reviews per year specific to the placement and programming assignments of transgender and intersex offenders, DOCCS policy requires these reviews Watertown Correctional Facility to be conducted at least four times a year.
+Said staff, along with transgender offenders, further affirm that transgender and intersex offenders are permitted alternative shower times to the general population.
+While this standard requires agency staff to perform two reviews per year specific to the placement and programming assignments of transgender and intersex, DOCCS policy requires these reviews to be conducted at least four times a year.
 As such, agency policy exceeds the basic requirements of this standard.